nicholaswilde/recipes/docs/desserts/chewy-peanut-butter-cookies.md

 ### Step 3

-Working with 2 Tbsps dough at a time (or using number 30 portion scoop), roll dough into balls and evenly space on prepared sheets (12 dough balls per sheet).
+Working with 2 Tbsps (30 g) dough at a time (or using number 30 portion scoop), roll dough into balls and evenly space on prepared sheets (12 dough balls per sheet).
 Using your fingers, gently flatten dough balls until 2 inches in diameter.

 ### Step 4